Battle of Ganale Doria: Battle

+On 23 December, Olol Dinle arrived at Gabba.
+On the 24th and 25th, three enemy columns marched against him: one along the Webi Shebeli, one from Mount Ellot, and another from the southwest, from Barrei, aiming to cut off his retreat.
+Although free to withdraw, Olol Dinle decided to fortify his position and requested air support.
+The resulting "Christmas battles" caused heavy losses for his forces, also due to the hostile local population.
+Nevertheless, the enemy, having lost at least a thousand men, retreated.
+On the opposing side, it was feared that Olol Dinle’s bands were merely the vanguard of a larger force advancing from the Webi Shebeli.
+Nasibu was alarmed, and fearing for Harar, motorized troops were dispatched from Shoa to the Errer Valley.
+Marshal Graziani wrote: "Wehib has lost both his bearings and his mind," and indeed, he told a foreign journalist that he couldn’t understand where the enemy armies in the South were or what the Command wanted to do: "With this, the war becomes impossible to conduct!"
+This phrase echoes Ferravilla's quip in the duel of Sur Panera: "If he doesn’t stand still, how can I stab him?"

 On 12 January the Royal Air Force started the Italian response to the Ethiopian advance by dropping two tons of mustard gas on the Ethiopians.
 For three days the advancing Ethiopians were attacked incessantly from the air.
 The Ethiopian force that the Italian outposts already had taken casualties and been disorganised.
 The combination of air attacks, a long march through a desert, inadequate rations, as well as dysentery and malaria, had shattered the morale of Ras Desta's army.

 On 15 January when the three Italian columns advanced Ras Desta's battered forces repeatedly retreated without putting up serious resistance.
 Even so, the Ethiopians did stand and hold their ground in the area where the Ganale Dorya River and the Dawa River joined to become the Juba River.
 This was referred to by the Italians as the Battle of the Three Rivers.

 The Italian mechanized columns responded with a series of out-flanking maneuvers which quickly compelled the Ethiopians to withdraw.
 Unfortunately the weary army could not withdraw fast enough as it was again assaulted from the air.
 The Ethiopians' withdrawal quickly became a disorganized retreat.
 In this unequal chase, the Ethiopians were on foot and the Italians were generally in motor vehicles.
 The Italians blocked the few wells that lay along the way and closely pursued the parched Ethiopians.
 Ras Desta's army soon disintegrated.